LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/connector-api/overview.md

 {:start="2"}
 2. **[WebHooks](webhooks-overview.html){:target="_blank"} Notification Service**: This component sends notifications from LiveEngage based on the [Messaging Window API](consumer-int-overview.html){:target="_blank"} framework to the connector Webhooks HTTPS-endpoints.
 These notifications communicate any messaging events both from the agent and consumer to the Connector, such as agent/consumer replied, closed conversation, is typing and so on.

 Please note: as part of using the Connector API, brands will be required to expose their Webhooks' HTTPS-endpoints.
-For more details on Webhooks and how their authentication works, please refer to the [Webhooks documentation](webhooks-overview.html){:target="_blank"}.

-The Webhooks component allows the connector to:

-* Register for notifications on LivePerson (LP) events.

-For more information, please refer to the [Webhooks Overview](webhooks-overview.html){:target="_blank"}.
+The Webhooks component allows the connector to register for notifications on LivePerson (LP) events.
+For more information on using Webhooks, please refer to the [Webhooks Overview](webhooks-overview.html){:target="_blank"}.

-### Actions enabled by the Connector API
+### Capabilities enabled by the Connector API

 #### On the **consumer** side: